pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 <https://www.python.org/dev/peps/pep-0008/>`_.
 Maximum line length for code
 is 79 characters.

-Code must be compatible with Python 3.5 and above.

 pvlib python uses a mix of full and abbreviated variable names.
 See :ref:`variables_style_rules`.
 We could be better about consistency.
 Prefer full names for new contributions.
 This is especially important